- Registration – opens 4th October, closes 22nd October.

 This symposium is a fantastic opportunity to share the amazing research done by our 3rd and 4th Year students with the entire cohort.
 It is mandatory for 1st and 2nd Year students to attend the symposiums but students will not be asked to present at the event.
 3rd Year students will submit posters which will be presented virtually at the symposium.
 4th Year students will submit abstracts which will then be assessed by the symposium organising committee to determine which type of presentation they will give, either; Research presentation (10 minutes), Flash presentation (2 minutes), PIPS presentation (10 minutes) or a Poster presentation.

-Please note it is not mandatory for 5th Year students (final year students with extensions) to attend the symposium, although they are more than welcome to attend.
-Students of any year group who have completed their PIPS are also welcome to submit an abstract if they would like to give a PIPS talk.
-These abstracts will be assessed with the 4th Year abstracts and depending on demand priority will be given to 4th Year students.
+Please note it is not mandatory for 5th Year students (final year students with extensions), NPIF or iCASE students to attend the symposium, although they are more than welcome to attend.
+Students of any year group who have completed their PIPS are also welcome to apply to give a PIPS talk.
+They will need to express their interest and provide a brief summary of their PIPS work, which will be reviewed with 4th Year applications, depending on demand priority will be given to 4th Year students.

 For more information see Registrations and Presentation Applications, Abstract Criteria and Presentations below.